kumahq/kuma-website/docs/docs/0.2.2/policies/README.md

 You can apply this configuration with `kubectl apply -f [file-path]`.

-Currently Kuma only support self-signed certificates (`builtin`).
-In the future we plan to add support for third-party Certificate Authorities.
+Currently, Kuma only supports self-signed certificates (`builtin`).
+In the future, we plan to add support for third-party Certificate Authorities.

 ::: tip
 With mTLS enabled, traffic is restricted by default.
 Remember to apply a `TrafficPermission` policy to permit connections